Treyson-Grange/MultiplayerSnake/thingsINotice.md

 - Treyson doing snake.
 Get it moving around and doing controls with anne marie (keyboard/mouse)

 - Meeting next tuesday be done before that

+- Also invincibility on spawn for when you spawn on someone.
+  - Just do something like timer and a boolean